ava-labs/hypersdk/README.md

-This opinionated design methodology means that most runtimes built on the `hypersdk`, called a `hypervm`, only need to implement 500-1000 lines of their own code to add custom interaction patterns (and don't need to copy-pasta code from upstream that they need to keep up-to-date).
+This opinionated design methodology means that most runtimes built on the `hypersdk`, called a `hypervm`, only need to implement 500-1000 lines of their own code to add custom interaction patterns (and don't need to copy-paste code from upstream that they need to keep up-to-date).
 However, if you do want to provide your own mechanism, you can always override anything you are using upstream if you can compose something better suited for your application.
 That same DEX-based